CrosbyPhdData/testing_rstudio_in_github/README.md

 # testing_rstudio_in_github
 This is a test to see whether I can set up Rstudio in Github

-I am making changes from rstudio
+I am making changes from rstudio.
+Are they working?